11ty/11ty-website/docs/collections.md

 Eleventy populates each collection item with a set of useful information.
 Each item in a collection has access to the following variables:

-* `inputPath`: the full path to the source input file (including the path to the input directory)
+* `inputPath`: the full path to the source input file (including the path to the input directory).
 * `fileSlug`: {% addedin "0.5.3" %} Mapped from the input file name, useful for permalinks.
 Read more about [`fileSlug`](/docs/data/#fileslug).
-* `outputPath`: the full path to the output file to be written for this content
+* `outputPath`: the full path to the output file to be written for this content.
 * `url`: url used to link to this piece of content.
 * `date`: the resolved date used for sorting.
 Read more about [Content Dates](/docs/dates/).
-* `data`: all front matter data for this piece of content (includes any data inherited from layouts).
+* `data`: all data for this piece of content (includes any data inherited from layouts).
 * `templateContent`: the rendered content of this template.
 This does _not_ include layout wrappers.

 Here is an example of what these variables could contain for a collection item: